 Bosphorus Cruise Tour

-Apart from visiting historical landmarks, having a boat tour on the Bosporus will definitely be a mesmerizing experience, as you will see the glory of Istanbul where you can never enjoy anywhere else.
+Apart from visiting historical landmarks, attending to one of the Bosphorus Cruise tours will definitely be a unforgettable experience, as you will see the glory of Istanbul where you can never enjoy anywhere else.

 If you watch Istanbul on a spring day when judas trees and tulips come to life, you can spot its eternal beauty and colorful life.